8 Steps to Moving on After the Death of Spouse

 Your friends are no doubt eager to see you happy again, but this is not something to expect to happen overnight.

-The loss of husband or wife will take time to heal from.
+The loss of a husband or wife will take time to heal from.
 You need time to process your feelings and allow yourself as long as it takes.

 Grief is not linear.
 It comes and goes.
 At times, you may feel like yourself again, only to be triggered by something simple like a song or a memory.